-What is an Alternative Investment Fund?
+What are Alternative Investment Funds India?

 An Alternative Investment Fund (AIF) is a private investment vehicle.
 It is established or incorporated in India for a specific investment policy.
-It enables the pooling of funds from investors.
+It enables the pooling of fund from investors.
 Investors can be Indians or foreigners.
 It is a financial asset that does not fall into the traditional asset class (equity/income/cash).

 Why was it introduced?